AdobeDocs/journeys.en/help/using/building-journeys/using-custom-actions.md

 The activity configuration pane shows the URL configuration parameters and the authentication parameters that are configured for the custom action.
 [Learn more](../action/about-custom-action-configuration.md).

->[!NOTE]
->
->You cannot pass a simple collection in custom action parameters.
-More complex collection fields (arrays of objects) are not supported.
-Also note that the parameters have an expected format (example: string, decimal, etc.).
-You must be careful to respect these expected formats.

 ## URL configuration

 ### Dynamic path